laravel-enso/documentation/docs/backend/vue-datatable.md

 Example: [web.php](https://github.com/laravel-enso/Examples/blob/master/src/routes/web.php)

 5. Import and place place the `VueTable` VueJS component in your page/component and pass it the necessary properties.
+Within the Enso ecosystem, you may use instead the `EnsoTable` component which requires fewer parameters as it uses Enso specific defaults.

 Example: [index.blade.php](https://github.com/laravel-enso/Examples/blob/master/src/resources/views/table/index.blade.php)